icon-project/icon-service/docs/governance_score_api.md

 ## removeScoreFromBlackList

-* Removes an SCORE address from the black list.
+* Removes the SCORE address from the black list.

 ### Parameters